 ADB SAFEGATE Americas Technical Service & Support (US & Canada): +1-800-545-4157 ADB SAFEGATE Americas Technical Service & Support (International): +1-614-861-1304 During regular business hours, you can also Chat with a Service Technician.
 We look forward to working with you!

 Before You Call

-When you have an airfield lighting or system control system problem it is our goal to support airfield maintenance staff as quickly as possible.
-To support this effort we ask that you have the following information ready before calling.
+When you have an airfield lighting or system control system problem, it is our goal to support airfield maintenance staff as quickly as possible.
+To support this effort, prior to calling, please ensure the following: